The Stone Breakers: Description and analysis

-The Stone Breakers painting is in the realism genre, and depicted two peasants (a young man and an old man) breaking rocks.
-It is considered one of the major works that led the art-world to realism.
-In the composition old and young are on the same level in the image.
-It is an example of the realism of poverty and the tragedy of work-life.
-The men are shown as two road laborers in unclean clothing.
-They wear wooden clogs which the press of the day satirized.
-Caricatures of the size of the wooden clogs on one of the subjects were exaggerated.
+The Stone Breakers is still considered one of the most famous examples of the artistic movement Courbet termed "Realism".
+It depicts two peasants (a young man and an old man) breaking rocks.
+The men are shown as two road laborers in tattered clothing. wearing wooden clogs, which the press of the day satirized, creating exaggerated caricatures of the size of the wooden clogs on one of the subjects.

 The men in tattered clothing represented the oppressed workers who toiled breaking rocks.
 The painting might have caused viewers to feel uneasy because the men had tools and rocks which may be considered weapons.
 The men had long-handled hammers.
 Courbet may have also encouraged the uneasiness by not showing the faces of the two men.
 The men's faces are likely not shown because they serve as representatives of the common workers.
 The figures in the painting perform repetitive menial labor and they demonstrate the injustice of peasant life.

 Courbet described the painting by saying:

 On one side is an old man of seventy, bent over his work, his sledgehammer raised, his skin parched by the sun, his head shaded by a straw hat; his trousers of coarse material, are completely patched; and in his cracked sabots you can see his bare heels sticking out of socks that were once blue.
 On the other side is a young man with swarthy skin, his head covered with dust; his disgusting shirt all in tatters reveals his arms and parts of his back; a leather suspender holds up what is left of his trousers, and his mud caked leather boots show gaping holes at every side.

 In the November 1849 letter to Francis and Marie Wey, Courbet described the painting as being the same size as his other painting (A Burial at Ornans) which was also displayed at the Paris Salon along with The Stone Breakers.
 The size of A Burial at Ornans was 1.5 × 2.6 m.